javers/javers.github.io/documentation/spring-boot-integration/index.md

 If the `javers.mongodb` property is defined, either `host` or `uri` has to be set.

+If you use a transactional Javers instance (see [Transaction management in the MongoDB starter](#transaction-management-in-the-mongodb-starter)) the audit operations issued in the dedicated MongoDB database for Javers won't participate in the application's data transactions.

 #### MongoClientSettings
 If you need more control over Javers’ dedicated `MongoClient`, you can configure a `MongoClientSettings` bean named `javersMongoClientSettings`.